Do you need help with:

 - Your solicitor will need full information to complete the Petition and particulars to support the “fact” that you are using to obtain a divorce.

-Assuming your spouse has returned the Acknowledgement form saying that the Petition will not be defended, the next stage is for your solicitor to prepare a statement for you to sign, on oath, confirming the truth of the Petition.
-You do this in a document called an “Affidavit” which has to be signed in front of a solicitor or before one of the County Court staff.
-Next, the Affidavit is put before a District Judge who looks at the paperwork in private.
+Assuming your spouse has returned the Acknowledgement form saying that the Petition will not be defended, the next stage is for your solicitor to prepare a statement for you to sign confirming the truth of the Petition.
+Next, the divorce file is put before a District Judge who looks at the paperwork in private.
 If the Judge finds everything in order, a “Decree Nisi” will be granted a month or two later.
 This is a preliminary order by which the Court says that it is satisfied that the “fact” alleged in the Petition has been proved.
 However, the Decree Nisi is not a divorce and you remain married.
 It is not until “Decree Absolute” that you are divorced.
 You (as the Petitioner) can apply for Decree Absolute six weeks and one day after the Decree Nisi.

 If for one reason or another you do not apply for Decree Absolute, then your spouse may apply to the Court for permission to obtain this, but not until three months have gone by since the Decree Nisi.
 The reasons for the delay have to be explained to the Court and the Judge must be satisfied that amongst other things, you and your spouse have not lived together since the date of the Decree Nisi, before he will make it Absolute.

-Whilst an undefended divorce can be fairly straightforward, problems over children can sometimes delay the Decree Absolute.
-Disputes over money or property are less likely to hold up the divorce except in specific cases arising on the grounds of a two or five-year separation.
+Disputes over money or property are not likely to hold up the divorce except in specific cases arising on the grounds of a two or five-year separation.
 Sometimes a wife may be advised not to apply for the final Decree on the first available date for fear of potential loss of the widow’s pension and other benefits.

 Most divorces will take about 4-6 months to obtain from sending the papers to Court to the granting of Decree Absolute.